AliyanChanegaon/Event-management-system/README.md

 # Event Management System

 Welcome to the Event Management System repository!
 This project aims to provide a robust backend for managing events, tickets, users, and comments.
-It is built using Node.js, Express, Sequelize, and either MySQL or MongoDB.
+It is built using Node.js, Express, MongoDB.
 Below, you'll find information on the project structure, features, API endpoints, and how to get started.

 ## Table of Contents